-MUS 4430 Seminar in Music Technology (2) advanced individual and/ or group work in music technology and audio production.
+MUS 4430 Seminar in Music Technology (2) advanced individual and/or group work in music technology and audio production.
 Prerequisites: MUS 4400 and MUS 4410.
+May be repeated for a maximum of 4 semester hours.

 MUS 4511 Piano Pedagogy I-The Beginner (3) Goals, methods, and materials for individual and class instruction of beginning piano students.
 Includes practice teaching and observation.
 Prerequisite: Two semesters of MUS 1510 or equivalent.